ELITEv5/SunDAI/README.md

 - No emergency pauses (users control their own recovery after 30 days with zero debt)
 - Even if the oracle stops forever, you can always repay and withdraw your collateral
 - Verified source code on PulseScan
-- Most advanced oracle system ever deployed in autonomous DeFi
+- Most advanced dual-layer oracle protection system ever deployed in autonomous DeFi

 Audited logic.
 Battle-tested on mainnet.